Pinoy Family Recipes

 How To Cook Pork Adobo

-Heat cooking oil in a pot over medium heat.
-Saute the minced garlic and chopped onion until fragrant and translucent, about 2 minutes.
-Add the marinated pork to the pot.
-Allow it to simmer until the meat is slightly cooked, stirring occasionally.
+Heat oil in a pot over medium heat.
+Saute garlic and onion until soft.
+Add the marinated pork (with marinade) and cook until lightly browned.

 Pour in 1 cup of water.
-Cover the pot and continue simmering until the meat is slightly tender.
-Add the quartered potatoes to the pot and allow them to boil.
+Cover and simmer until the pork is slightly tender.
+Add quartered potatoes and let them cook.

 Closeup Adobo